 What is the best position to sleep at night?

 The positioning of your body during rest is one of the most important things to be aware of during your recovery phase.
 Your knee is stiff after total knee replacement surgery and may be difficult to bend or straighten all the way.
 Regaining full extension within 2 weeks after surgery is a priority.
-This will allow for proper gait mechanics, increased muscle activation and pain-free walking.
+This allows for proper gait mechanics, increased muscle activation, and pain-free walking.
 Therefore, you should lay on your back with your leg out straight and your knee pointing up to the ceiling.
 You should place a small towel roll underneath your heel to allow gravity to assist your knee in regaining full extension.

 You should avoid sleeping on your side with your knees bent.
 This will only make it more difficult to straighten your knee throughout the day.
 You can see other important precautions and positions here.

 What is the best way to go up and down the stairs with my cane?

 When going upstairs, it is important to always hold a handrail if available and place the cane in your opposite hand.
 You should go slow, taking one step at a time and use your non-operative leg to step up onto the step first.
 You will then step to the same step with your operative leg and cane.
 Repeat this pattern throughout the entire flight of stairs.
 This is called a step to gait pattern.
 You should not attempt stepping up step over step until you are cleared by your physical therapist to do so.